 The ISW helps create an international forum of citizens and NGOs from the world’s big cities.
 The Third World City Summit is held in Montreal with the theme, “City-Community Collaboration: An Essential Partnership.”
 The summit results in a successful call to the mayors and governors of the world’s big cities, which is formally read at the Earth Summit in Rio the following year.

 Meanwhile, Montreal Interventions, another ISW initiative, helps create a consciousness of integrated water management in urban territories, considering the entire watershed.
-These efforts are now part of today’s best practices.
+This approach is now integrated into the water sector’s best practices.

 1992: Rio de Janeiro